 - Are you willing to make few sacrifices in order to reach where you want to reach?

-- If today is the last day in your life, would you be proud of who you are today?
+- If today was the last day in your life, would you be proud of who you are today?

 - If today was the last day in your life, would be happy doing what you’re about to do today?

-- If you can face one fear today and push through it, what would it be?
-And how would your life benefit from that?
+- If you could face one fear today and push through it, what would it be?
+And how would your life flourish as a result?

 - How does it feel after doing something extremely difficult and scary?
 Are you feeling proud, confident and excited?

 - Imagine yourself living the kind of life that you hate.
 Imagine every minute and every hour.
 Imagine waking up every day to live a life that you don’t like.
 How that makes you feel?
 Are you willing to live like that for the rest of your life?

 - Imagine you’ve given up today, how are you going to feel about yourself when you look into the mirror a few years from now?